wvlfinna/books/README.md

 # books
-Creative Commons Poetry Books.
-My fourth book is being finished.
+Free-To-Read Creative Commons Poetry Books.
+Fourth book & re-release of First Three books are being finalized for release.
+Paid print copies are available by contacting the author.